 - When adults read higher-level books to children they are building the child’s vocabulary, reading comprehension, and fluency.

 - Try to send families home with three kinds of books:

 - Books of high interest that the child can read with help.

 - Books of high interest an adult can read to the child.

-- Look for books that have repeating words and phrases:
+- Look for books that children can read successfully:

-- Select picture books that incorporate simple sentences with one or two lines per page and enable children to experiment and explore articulating sounds.
+- Look for picture books that incorporate simple sentences with one or two lines per page and enable children to experiment and explore articulating sounds.

 - Be knowledgeable about different reading levels, but understand that reading levels are one of many tools that guide a child’s reading and should not restrict their book choices.

 - Talk with your local schools to learn what type of reading level systems they utilize.
 Knowledge of these levels will help when caregivers ask for books at their child’s level.
 Some of the most common leveled reading systems are:

 - Book levels are not consistent between various publishers and are often confusing for families to relate to.
 Evaluate the books in your collection in order to recommend or arrange books in simple levels: